 The Phuket Loves You club is an association that seeks to help fund community based HIV projects in Phuket.
 In this case the chosen project was the Life Home Project Foundation, whose aim is to provide a safe environment for children infected or affected by HIV.
 This can range from providing education to supplying much needed medicine.
-You can read more about the club and its project on their respective websites here and here.
+Read more about Phuket Loves You and the Life Home Project Foundation project.

 Colin finished the run, and Asia Exchange proudly contributed to his cause for the whole 42.195 km.
-You may read more about the marathon and its acting party on our blog, or alternatively you may read our article.
+You may read more about the marathon in this article.